vilda/le/README.md

 -------------------------------

-If you want to modify log entries before they are sent to Logentries, the agent enabled you to do so via filters.
+If you want to modify log entries before they are sent to Logentries, the agent enables you to do so via filters.
 Filters are useful for filtering sensitive information, obfuscating, or explicit parsing (adding key-value pairs).

 Specify a Python module directory in your configuration by adding a line in the form of:

-	filters=/opt/le/le_filters
+	filters = /opt/le/le_filters

 Create empty `__init__.py` to set up a module.
 Then add filters.py file which contains filters dictionary.
 The dictionary informs the agent that for the given log name, log ID, or token, the specified filtering function should be used.
 For example the following dictionary:

-	filters={
+	filters = {
 		"example.log": filter_logname,
 		"7e518e54-40e4-4c5a-88df-4559d03126e6": filter_logid,
 	}

 Where `filter_logname` and `filter_loguuid` are functions which filters events for the respective log.
 Filtering functions receive a single string containing log entries terminated with a new line.
-Function can modify lines in any way and return them back for sending to Logentries servers.
-Do not forget to keep new line termination.
+Function can modify input entry in any way and return is back for sending to Logentries servers.
 The following skeleton displays typical structure of the filtering function:

-	def filter_example( events):
+	def filter_example(entry):
-		# Split the block into individual log entries
-		parts = events.split( '\n')[:-1]
-		# Collect modified parts
-		new_parts = []
-		for entry in parts:
 		# Do something with entry
 		new_entry = entry # XXX
-			# Append new entry
-			new_parts.append( new_entry)
 		# Return modified output
-		return ''.join( x+'\n' for x in new_parts)
+		return new_entry

 Typical filtering function is much simpler though.
 For example the following filtering function removes all occurrences of credit card numbers: